hamdle/webtech/readme.md

-# Workout App
+# Introduction to Workout App

-The Workout App is designed to track workouts that I've been doing for the past few years.
-There's an accompanying API that manages all of the user and exercise data that works in collaboration with the App.
-The App has been designed to help enter and track exercies during a workout as well as to send the data to the API to chart workouts over time.
+The Workout App aims to assist you in tracking and charting your workout progress over time.
+The collaboration between the App and its accompanying API enables seamless management and tracking of user data and exercises.

+## Understanding The App Structure

-# API submodule
+### API Details

-The API, written in PHP, is located in the /api folder at the root of the application.
+The API, programmed in PHP, resides in the `/api` folder, which is at the root of the application.
+It serves as a central handler for user and exercise data and plays an integral part in the app's functioning.

-# Pages

-### Login page
+### User Interface and Navigation

+Our user interface is clean and straightforward, ensuring easy navigation through different pages.

+#### Authentication - Login Page

-Located at '/', the login page authenticates the user and forwards them to the workout page.
+The app initiates at the Login Page ('/'), which authenticates your/user credentials before granting access to further app functionalities such as the Workout page.

-### Workout page

-Located at '/go', the workout page helps the user build a workout from existing exercies and then runs the workout for the user to do.
+#### Workout Tracking - Workout Page

+The workout page (`/go`) stands at the core of the app's functionality.
+It not only allows you to compose a workout using available exercises but also effectively runs the workout, thereby making your workout experience smooth and personalized.